Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Introduction

 \section{Introduction}

-An everyday example of a dosing application is adhering to a doctor's orders on medication regimen, e.g., ``take one tablet twice a day".
+An everyday example of a dosing application is adhering to a doctor's orders on a medication regimen, e.g., ``take one tablet twice a day.''
 This open-loop dosing strategy does not account for the actual medication effect in the particular patient.
 Typically, after initiating the treatment, the doctor evaluates the treated condition's symptoms in the patient and adjusts the regimen accordingly, thereby applying \emph{feedback}.
-The pharmacotherapy can be intensified in two ways: by increasing the amount of each single dose or by shortening the dosing interval.
-The choice between them essentially depends on the pharmacological properties of the specific drug.
-Therefore, even manual administration of medication relies on at least a mental model of the drug's pharmacokinetics (PK) and pharmacodynamics (PD).
-Another useful observation from the conceptual example above is that the nominal regimen prescribes taking a tablet approximately every twelve hours.
-This results in a sequence of uniform and equidistant impulsive control actions sustained over an extended period of time.

-Medication non-adherence poses a challenge in pharmacotherapy, impacting treatment outcomes and being difficult to manage~\cite{AH21}.
-A common patients' concern is how to respond when a regular dose is delayed or missed.
-Clearly, the PK/PD properties of the drug should be considered in order to properly address the compliance lapse as both dosing amounts and inter-dose intervals may need adjustment before resuming regular administration.
-A feedback controller can recommend corrective actions to the patient for timely regimen recovery provided quantification of the drug effect is available.

-Increasing or decreasing the amount of each dose corresponds to the mechanism of amplitude modulation in pulse-modulated control~\cite{GC98,SP_impulsive}, whereas adjusting the dosing interval represents frequency modulation.
-Besides pharmacotherapies, where drugs are administered in tablet or injection form, similar discrete dosing problems -- characterized by intermittent impulsive control actions and continuous effect measurements -- are common in industrial processes.
-Examples include space technology, water treatment, food production, chemical and biochemical processes, agriculture, steelmaking and mining.
-This contrasts with continuous dosing, where the flow rate of a chemical is adjusted to achieve the desired effect.

-The principles of amplitude and frequency modulation feedback implementing discrete dosing are widely employed by nature in biological systems, e.g., in endocrine regulation~\cite{WTT10}.
-A voluminous body of literature describes how these systems can be mathematically modeled and analyzed; see, e.g.,~\cite{MCS06,Aut09,TMP19,MPZ18} and references therein.
+Increasing or decreasing the amount of each dose corresponds to the mechanism of amplitude modulation in pulse-modulated control~\cite{GC98,LBS,SP_impulsive}, whereas adjusting the dosing interval represents frequency modulation.
+The principles of amplitude and frequency modulation feedback implementing discrete dosing are widely employed in biological systems, e.g., in endocrine regulation~\cite{WTT10,MPZ18,TMP19}.